What is Full Stack Development ?

 In fact, “full-stack” refers to the collection of a series of technologies needed to complete a project.
 “Stack” refers to a collection of sub-modules.
-These software sub-modules or components combined together to achieve the established function while without the need for other modules.
+These software sub-modules or components are combine together to achieve the established function while without the need for other modules.

 Technology related to full-stack development:

-To begin your career in web development you must have the fundamental knowledge of HTML and CSS.
-They are the basic building blocks of the web that enable you to add content and styles to your webpages.
-So start your journey of becoming a full-stack developer by gaining a sound understanding of these front end concepts.
+To begin your career in web development you must have a fundamental knowledge of HTML and CSS.
+They are the basic building blocks of the web that enable you to add content and styles to your web pages.
+So start your journey of becoming a full-stack developer by gaining a sound understanding of these front-end concepts.

 In order to design and develop dynamic websites, one should surely know how database-driven websites store and access data.
 Learn the benefits of relational database management systems like SQL.
 Understand how to connect a backend language with a database.
 Gain knowledge about web storage so that you know how to store cookies, sessions and cached data in the browser.

 You must gain insights into HTTP- that is the protocol required to facilitate communication between the client and server.
 You must also know how REST is important to the HTTP protocol and web applications.
 Knowledge of Chrome DevTools and SSL certificates would be advantageous.